Last updated

 Solution:

-• Ensure the Authentication and/or X-Affiliate_Id headers are correct, up to date and included in each of the endpoints requests.
+• Ensure the Authentication and/or X-Affiliate-Id headers are correct, up to date and included in each of the endpoints requests.

 • Regenerate the API key if needed.